How Distortion Works in Music (Ben Sheron’s Blog)

 explains things beautifully, and also goes into some of the other kinds of distortion and wave mangling up ahead

-This is one of those things where while the name is pretty self descriptive, you sorta just have to see the signal on a scope and hear it to see what it does.
+This is one of those things where while the name is pretty self-descriptive, you sorta just have to see the signal on a scope and hear it to see what it does.

 Like any distortion, it ultimately adds in more harmonics, so it will make any sound you give it have a lot more high frequency content; however, folding in particular adds a ludicrous amount, so much so they’re sort of deemed “Anti-Filters”.

-If you’re looking to get really crazy, check out Befaco’s Chopping Kinky (available in hardware and VCV) which basically replaces the top half of the wave with one input, the bottom half the wave with another, and then lets you wavefold both of those inputs.
+If you’re looking to get really crazy, check out Befaco’s Chopping Kinky (available in hardware and VCV) which basically replaces the top half of the wave with one input, the bottom half of the wave with another, and then lets you wavefold both of those inputs.
 It’s absolutely nuts.
 See the manual here if you’re still confused.

 Drive, and Tubes #

 “Drive” is usually just soft clipping with some extra non linearities.
 Tubes are hard to emulate because they do a bit of everything.
 Soft clipping, adding some harmonics, compression, some hysteresis - basically, this is entering the fustercluck that is Virtual Analog and there be dragons.
 See https://infocomp.dcc.ufla.br/index.php/infocomp/article/view/369/353